Triple-Display Phones On Way

 Tablet-Like Display

 The phones would likely fold out horizontally to produce a giant widescreen display.
-Neither model's size has been confirmed but as a point of comparison, a screen in the region of six inches diameter is common today.
+Neither model's size has been confirmed but as a point of comparison, a screen in the region of six inches diagonal is common today.
 A triple foldout phone of the same height and width would have a display somewhere in the region of nine by five inches, slightly bigger than the iPad mini tablet.

 Based on the patent filings, the folding mechanism would likely have one hinge such that the front of the device folded out to the left and another hinge so that the back of the device folded out to the right.
 That could allow different combinations such as two normal phone size displays, or one normal display and one double-width display, each showing different content.
 (Source: tomsguide.com)